-Support is provided for the urgent amendment of Standard 1.4.2 to realise the intent and spirit of the standard such that where a chemical is not listed, no residues may be found in that food.
-However, agricultural and veterinary chemicals themselves are not defined.
-It is suggested that the APVMA definition (Agvet Chemical Code Act 1994) is used or referenced.
+Support was provided for the urgent amendment of Standard 1.4.2 to realise the intent and spirit of the Standard such that where a chemical was not listed, no residues might be found in that food.
+However, agricultural and veterinary chemicals themselves were not defined.
+It was suggested that the APVMA definition (Agvet Chemical Code Act 1994) was used or referenced.
 Consideration should also be given to excluding naturally occurring chemicals from the 'no residues allowed' principle for ag/vet chemicals not listed.

-The APVMA has been consulted on the drafting and have raised no concerns with the amended proposed drafting.
-In addition, the amended drafting excludes naturally occurring chemicals.
+The APVMA was consulted on the drafting and raised no concerns with the amended proposed drafting.
+In addition, the amended drafting excluded naturally occurring chemicals.
 However, FSANZ will consider this issue in more detail at Final Assessment.